DavidIlie/octoprint-camera-ui/README.md

 # Prerequisites

 You will need an active [OctoPrint](https://octoprint.org/) instance (by pluggin a webcam into your Pi/Device) running which can be accessed from its IP (not hostname).
-Afterwards, you need to create a profile API key by clicking on your account on the top right > User Settings > API Key > create an API key
+Afterwards, you need to create a profile API key by clicking on your account on the top right > User Settings > Application Key > create an API key

 With those values create a .env file matching this format and fill in your values: